Program Management

 • Step B: Organize your findings and the information you have collected from Step 3.

 • Step C: Create a rough draft of your findings, recommendations, and conclusion.
-The rough draft will help you get your thoughts organized.
+This will help you organize your thoughts.

 • Step D: Polish the rough draft into your final research finding.
 You will most likely revise the draft many times before the final product is ready for Step 5.